AdobeDocs/dynamic-media-classic.en/help/using/log-analytics.md

 >[!NOTE]
 >
->After your initial configuration of Adobe Analytics in Dynamic Media Classic, the only times you must redo the configuration is in the following cases:
+>After your initial configuration of Adobe Analytics in Dynamic Media Classic, the only time you must redo the configuration is in the following cases:
 >
 >* A new report is added in Analytics and user wants to start sending data to that new report.
 >* The Tracking server is updated in Adobe Analytics.